cloudmesh/cloudmesh-pi-burn/tests/README-testing.md

     - Residual Output: A copy of the latest-lite image is saved in ~/. cloudmesh/cmburn/images
 2. **test_02_burn.py**
-    - Prequsite: A copy of the latest-lite image is saved in ~/. cloudmesh/cmburn/images
+    - Prequsite: A copy of the latest-lite image is saved in ~/., pv program cloudmesh/cmburn/images
     - Purpose: Test most cms burn functions, excluding sdcard cloning functions.